quangpn7/BC35E_ReactForm-Non-redux-_PhanNhutQuang/README.md

 - Still using DOM by querySelector for resting form and search input.
 Tried using `props`, `state`, `LifeCycle` features to do this but there are unexpected problem.
 (Try it again in later).
 - The app can be more simple if we merge `Table.jsx` and `Table.filter` together.
 But I prefer keep them distinct for later reviewing and maintainance.
 ---
+# With Redux

+# I. Component
+- With Redux, I used the same component as non-redux.
+Thus, I keeo this section in short and turn to the next one.
+# II.
+Global State
+- **dataSv**:
+  - Contains the data for table component's rendering.
+  - Change by **`add`**, **`edit`**, **`delete`** type action
+- **inputFieldReducer**:
+  - Store value input by user
+  - Quick binding value for edit data student
+- **cloneDataReducer**:
+  - Store filtered data by filtering function
+  - Change by searching
+- **isUpdate**:
+  - Let the app know which mode it is being used
+  - Change by when user pressed edit btn at table
+- **isValid**:
+  - Let the App know whether form values are all valid or not
+  - Change everytime user input
+  - ***This one need more testing**

+- **isSearching**:
+  - Change the app into searching mode
+  - when this mode is `true`, App will use the filtered data to render
+  - Change when user input search key
+---
+# III.
+Conclusion
+- Changing from none-redux to redux has some specific advantage and disadvangtage
+- Non-redux:
+  - Difficulty in maintainace code
+  - Too much passing props, state, method between componenents.
+  - Folder structure is less than using with REDUX
+- With-Redux:
+  - Easy control, keep track of state
+  - Easy to get state from global store
+  - Hard to master
+  - Make folder structure more compilcated

 # THANKS FOR READING THIS REPOSITORY